From Guidelines to Guarantees: A Graph-Based Evaluation Harness for Domain-Specific Evaluation of LLMs: Method

-We employ graph traversal to automatically generate MCQA that ensure complete coverage of medical relationships.
-For each condition node, we traverse its connected nodes to generate five question types shown in Table \ref{tab:question_examples}.
+We employ graph traversal to automatically instantiate MCQA evaluation queries that ensure complete coverage of medical relationships.
+For each condition node, we traverse its connected nodes to instantiate the five question types shown in Table~\ref{tab:question_examples}.

-The pipeline dynamically generates questions using 4 templates for each of 5 question types that maintain clinical relevance while ensuring variability.
-The random age generation is within the condition's valid range (e.g., 0-8 weeks for young infants, 2-60 months for children).
-Contextual distractors (Appendix \ref{app:distractor}) are sampled from the same age range.
-The correct answer is shuffled each time the questions are generated.
+The framework dynamically instantiates evaluation queries using four templates for each of five question types while maintaining clinical relevance and variability.
+Random age generation is constrained to the condition's valid range (e.g., 0--8 weeks for young infants, 2--60 months for children).

+The distractor sampling algorithm prioritizes clinical validity through age-stratified selection.
+For each question requiring $k=3$ distractors, the system first identifies all conditions sharing the same age range as the target condition, creating an age-appropriate candidate pool.

+For a question with correct answer $v_{\mathrm{corr}}$ of type $\tau$ and target condition with age range $\alpha$, we construct an age-appropriate distractor pool by selecting candidate nodes that (i) match the required type and (ii) are compatible with the target age range.
+Distractors are then sampled uniformly without replacement from this pool.

+This construction ensures that all distractors are clinically plausible within the relevant age group while maintaining variability across generated questions.
+A formal specification of the distractor construction is provided in Appendix~\ref{app:distractor}.